Status: high

 Only silence it after you have ruled out an active hazard.
 If anyone feels unwell or the alarm pattern returns, move to fresh air and treat it as a safety issue.

-Check a Fresh Backup BatteryTechnical review verified: 4/27/2026
+Check a Replacement CO AlarmTechnical review verified: 6/20/2026

 Affiliate disclosure: we may earn a commission if you purchase through this link.